 It is likely that a trash collector or local landfill will be the beneficiary of your discarded furniture unless you proactively donate it to charity.
-Fortunately, there is an abundance of established charity organizations in New Jersey that will gladly take your old furniture.
-Some will even pick up your items free of charge and provide you with an on-the-spot receipt for tax purposes.
+Fortunately, there is an abundance of established charity organizations where you can donate furniture in NJ that will gladly take your unwanted items.
+Some will even pick up your gently used furniture pieces free of charge and provide you with an on-the-spot receipt for tax purposes.

 The Salvation Army

 The Salvation Army NJ is one of the nation's most well known and trusted charities.
 In many cities and states, you can bring your old furniture, in good condition, to any one of a dozen Salvation Army donation drop-off locations listed on its website.
 Donations are sold at one of the charity's thrift shops or received by an individual or family in need.

 The Salvation Army often will also pick up your old furniture.
 Call the phone number on the Salvation Army's website at least one to two weeks before the day you would like a pick-up.
 Whether you drop off your donated furniture or have it picked up, you will receive a receipt for tax purposes.

 Habitat for Humanity